Supercongruences for truncated hypergeometric series and p-adic gamma function: Introduction and statement of results

-Hypergeometric series are of fundamental importance in many research areas including algebraic varieties, differential equations and modular forms.
-For instance, periods of abelian varieties such as elliptic curves, certain K3 surfaces and other Calabi-Yau manifolds can be expressed in terms of hypergeometric series.
+Hypergeometric series are related to many mathematical objects.
+For example, they are related to algebraic varieties, differential equations and modular forms.
+There are beautiful results expressing periods of abelian varieties in terms of hypergeometric series.
 Consider the Legendre family of elliptic curves $E_{\lambda}: y^2=x(x-1)(x-\lambda)$ parameterized by $\lambda$.
 A period of $E_{\lambda}$ can be expressed in terms of ${_{2}}F_{1}\left[ ; \lambda \right]$.
 In \cite{BK}, the first author with G. Kalita defined a period analogue for the algebraic curve $y^{\ell}=x(x-1)(x-\lambda), \ell \geq 2$; and described it by a $_{2}F_{1}$-hypergeometric series.
-In \cite{mccarthy1}, McCarthy expressed the real period of the elliptic curve $y^2=(x-1)(x^2+\lambda)$ by a $_{3}F_{2}$-hypergeometric series.
+In \cite{mccarthy1}, D. McCarthy expressed the real period of the elliptic curve $y^2=(x-1)(x^2+\lambda)$ by a $_{3}F_{2}$-hypergeometric series.
 In general, periods are complicated transcendental numbers.
-They are much predictable when the elliptic curve has complex multiplication (CM).
-The Selberg-Chowla formula predicts that any period of a CM elliptic curve is an algebraic multiple of a quotient of Gamma values \cite{selberg}.
-In recent years, there have been focuses on a $p$-adic analog of these complex periods computed from the hypergeometric series and Gamma function.
+However, in case of CM elliptic curves, the Selberg-Chowla formula predicts that any period is an algebraic multiple of a quotient of Gamma values \cite{selberg}.
+In recent years, there has been a focus on a $p$-adic analog of these complex periods computed from the hypergeometric series and Gamma function.
 This often leads to congruences between truncated hypergeometric series and $p$-adic Gamma function modulo $p$.
-In case of CM elliptic curves, stronger congruences have been observed.
+In the case of CM elliptic curves, stronger congruences have been observed.
 These congruences are often called as \emph{supercongruences}.
 These congruences are stronger than those predicted by commutative formal group theory.
-Various supercongruences have been conjectured by many mathematicians including Beukers \cite{beuker2}, van Hamme \cite{vanHamme}, Rodriguez-Villegas \cite{RV}, Zudilin \cite{zudilin}, Chan et al. \cite{chan}, and many more by Z.-W. Sun \cite{sun1, sun2}.
-Some of these conjectures are proved using a variety of methods, including Gaussian hypergeometric series \cite{ahlgren, ahlgren-ono, mccarthy-fuselier, kilbourn, mccarthy-osburn, mortenson2, mortenson}, the Wilf-Zeilberger method \cite{zudilin} and $p$-adic analysis \cite{beuker1, osburn-sahu, swisher}.
-In \cite{long-pacific}, L. Long prove several supercongruences related to special valuations of truncated hypergeometric series including a conjecture of van Hamme using hypergeometric evaluation identities and combinatorial techniques.
-Recently, L. Long and R. Ramakrishna \cite{long} prove several supercongruences using a technique which relies on the relations between the classical and $p$-adic Gamma functions.
-They also prove a conjecture of Kibelbek \cite{kibelbek} and a strengthened version of a conjecture of van Hamme.
-For instance, they prove the following supercongruence modulo $p^6$ \cite[Theorem 2]{long} which is stronger than a prediction of van Hamme in \cite{vanHamme}.
+In literature, there are many supercongruences conjectured by F. Beukers \cite{beuker2}, van Hamme \cite{vanHamme}, Rodriguez-Villegas \cite{RV}, W. Zudilin \cite{zudilin}, H. Chan et al. \cite{chan}, and Z.-W. Sun \cite{sun1, sun2}.
+Interestingly, different methods are needed to prove some of these conjectures.
+For example, in \cite{ahlgren, ahlgren-ono, mccarthy-fuselier, kilbourn, mccarthy-osburn, mortenson2, mortenson}, Gaussian hypergeometric series are used to prove some of the supercongruences.
+The Wilf-Zeilberger method is used in \cite{zudilin} and $p$-adic analysis is used in \cite{beuker1, osburn-sahu, swisher}.
+In \cite{long-pacific}, L. Long proves several supercongruences related to special valuations of truncated hypergeometric series including a conjecture of van Hamme using hypergeometric evaluation identities and combinatorial techniques.